The Office of Historical Corrections: Reception

-The collection was widely praised for Evans deft handling of the themes of the work.
 The New York Times praised the collection as weaving together "Melvillian mundanity with melodramatic suspense".
-In a starred review Kirkus Reviews praised the collection as a whole calling the stories "[n]ecessary narratives, brilliantly crafted".
+In a starred review, Kirkus Reviews praised the collection as a whole, calling the stories "[n]ecessary narratives, brilliantly crafted".
 Ian MacAllen of the Chicago Review of Books applauded the writing as "tightly structured, compact and efficient, driven by wry wit and Evans’s keen observations."
-Chaya Bhuvaneswar reviewed The Office of Historical Collections in the Washington Post: "this book will make readers face the news with renewed emotion, emotion all the more potent for the devastation that history has wrought on Evans’s characters, and on all of us."
+Chaya Bhuvaneswar, reviewing The Office of Historical Collections in The Washington Post, said that "this book will make readers face the news with renewed emotion, emotion all the more potent for the devastation that history has wrought on Evans’s characters, and on all of us."

 Two stories were previously included in The Best American Short Stories anthologies.